Modules Reference: Driver

 GPS driver module that handles the communication with the device and publishes the position via uORB.
 It supports multiple protocols (device vendors) and by default automatically selects the correct one.

-The module supports a secondary GPS device, specified via -e
+The module supports a secondary GPS device, specified via -e parameter.
+The position will be published

 on the second uORB topic instance, but it's currently not used by the rest of the system (however the